Skip to main content

 Victims of domestic abuse

-Statutory guidance on providing exceptions to residence requirements in order to take account of special circumstances has been strengthened by 'Improving access to social housing for victims of domestic abuse'.
-This strongly encourages all local authorities to exempt from their residency requirements those who are living in a refuge or other form of safe temporary accommodation in their district having escaped domestic abuse in another local authority area.[10]
+Statutory guidance strongly encourages all local authorities to exempt from their residency requirements those who are living in a refuge or other form of safe temporary accommodation in their district having escaped domestic abuse in another local authority area.[8]

 Indirect discrimination

-In one case, a blanket five year residence requirement was found to be unlawful.
+The High Court found a blanket five year residence requirement to be unlawful.
 It indirectly discriminated against women fleeing domestic abuse to whom the authority had accepted a main housing duty.
-Without the residence requirement, such women would be entitled to reasonable preference under the scheme.
-There was no reasonable justification for the discrimination, in breach of Article 14 ECHR and section 19 of the Equality Act 2010.[12]
+Without the residence requirement, women fleeing abuse would be entitled to reasonable preference under the scheme.
+There was no reasonable justification for the discrimination and it was in breach of Article 14 ECHR and section 19 of the Equality Act 2010.[10]

 An allocations policy which restricted applicants from accessing the two highest bands if they did not meet a two year residence requirement was found to discriminate against women.
 The policy was indirectly discriminatory as women were more likely to be the victims of domestic abuse and to need to flee to another local authority area.[11]